-Packed with nutrients, leafy green vegetables can give your dog or cat’s diet a colorful and healthy boost.
+Packed with nutrients, leafy greens can give your dog or cat’s diet a colorful and healthy boost.

 Dogs vs. cats

-Most animals benefit from leafy vegetables, but these benefits vary for each species.
+Most animals benefit from leafy greens, but these benefits vary for each species.

 • Dogs are true omnivores: they can fully digest plant foods and animal products alike.
 They benefit from the antioxidants found in green vegetables, which can help fight cellular aging.
 Dogs efficiently process plant-based nutrients; for example, they readily convert beta carotene into vitamin A. Greens are very important for a dog’s long term health, but this critical component of canine nutrition is neglected by many mainstream veterinarians and commercial food manufacturers.